XiongchaoChen/xiongchaochen.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a AI/CV Staff Engineer at Huawei Noah's Ark Lab.
 We have openings for AI/CV intern and full-time positions at Beijing/Shanghai/Shenzhen/Hongkong.
-If you are interested, please reach me at cxc936997516 (WeChat) or xiongchao.chen1 AT outlook DOT com (E-Mail).
+If you are interested, please reach me at **cxc936997516 (WeChat)** or **xiongchao.chen1 AT outlook DOT com** (E-Mail).

 I earned my Ph.D. in Engineering & Applied Science from Yale University in 2024, supervised by Dr. [Chi Liu](https://medicine.yale.edu/profile/chi_liu/).
 I earned my B.S. degree in Optoelectronic Engineering from Huazhong University of Sci. and Tech.
 (HUST) in spring 2019, supervised by Dr. [Peng Fei](http://faculty.hust.edu.cn/feipeng/zh_CN/index.htm).
 I once served as an image analytics intern at [Siemens Medical Solutions](https://www.siemens-healthineers.com/) (Malvern, PA) and an AI Software Engineer Intern at [Siemens Healthineers](https://www.siemens-healthineers.com/) (Knoxville, TN).
 From 2021 to 2024, I held a part-time position as a remote AI technical specilist at [GE HealthCare](https://www.gehealthcare.com/), focusing on AI model development and deployment.

-Please refer to my [resume](https://xiongchaochen.github.io/cv/) for further details.
+Refer to my [resume](https://xiongchaochen.github.io/cv/) for further details.